Farhan-2222/Newsletter-Mailchimp/README.md

 # Newsletter-Mailchimp
 It is a newsletter signup page deployed in online server using heroku.
+Hope you like it.

 ## Note: